Registration and Coffee

 Stockholm University

-Each year, the European Security Conference is organised in a different European country.
-The 2026 conference will be held at Stockholm University, as part of the COST Action NetSec.
+Each year, the European Security Studies Conference is organised in a different European country.
+The 2026 edition was held at Stockholm University, as part of the COST Action NetSec.

 Supported by Horizon Europe